uzinfocom-org/itamisu/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](license) file for details.
+This project is licensed under the Apache-2.0 License - see the [LICENSE](license) file for details.

 <p align="center">
     <img src=".github/assets/footer.png" alt="Uzinfocom's {Itamisu}">